spitschan/ShapeToolbox/doc/source/ref-sphere.rst

         ...
         frequencyN amplitudeN phaseN angleN [group_idN]]

-      Frequency is given in cycles per :math:`2\pi`.
-Phase and angle in degrees.
+      Frequency is given in cycles per :math:`2\pi`, phase and angle in degrees.
+Optional group id number can be defined to couple carriers with envelopes (see below).
+Carriers with the same group id are added together and then multiplied by the corresponding envelope.
+Finally, the groups are added together.
+      Group id 0 (default) is special: carriers with id 0 are first added to the other components without an envelope.
+Possible envelope (see below) with id 0 finally multiplies all other components, no matter what their group id is.

    :param mpar:
       Modulation envelope parameters::